TREC-ToT/NTCIR-ToT.github.io/guidelines.md

 This year, the corpus is also available via <a href="https://huggingface.co/datasets/wikimedia/wikipedia" target="_blank">Hugging Face Datasets</a> and <a href="https://ir-datasets.com/" target="_blank">IR-Dataset</a>.

-### Baselines

-We have a set of baselines available implemented against ir_datasets: [https://github.com/TREC-ToT/bench](https://github.com/TREC-ToT/bench).

-Coming soon: We will make indices of our baselines publicly available so that you can easily modify the baselines for your own submission without having to process the corpus again.

 #### Access corpora through IR-Datasets

 Please install the ir_datasets datasets package `pip install git+https://github.com/mam10eks/ir_datasets/tree/trec-tot-2025` (merge to main branch is still pending), and then run the following sample code.